earthlab/earthpy/README.md

 ### Install via Pip

-EarthPy uses the rtree package for some of its operations which depends upon `libspatialindex`.
-This package can be challenging to install using pip whereas it will automagically be installed if you use conda.
+We strongly suggest that you install EarthPy using conda-forge given pip can be more prone to spatial library dependency conflicts.
+However, you can install earthpy using pip.

 To install EarthPy via `pip` use: